ShengjiJia/wave_adjust/README.md

 'RealData2.R' is the R code for SNP genotyping data analysis in the paper.

+'RealData3.R' is the R code for breast tumor NGS data analysis in the paper.

 Data

-'CGHdataset' is the SNP genotyping data used in 'RealData2.R' file.
+'CGHdataset' is the bladder tumor aCGH data used in 'RealData1.R' file.

 'SNPdata.7z' is the SNP genotyping data used in 'RealData2.R' file.